fqhd/EasyRender/README.md

 `ERCamSetFOV(fov): void` updates the camera's field of view(in degrees)

-`ERLoadModel(url): Model` loads a model from a url(must be in .obj format).
-Returns an object containing raw mesh data.
+`ERLoadModel(url): Promise` loads a model from a url(must be in .obj format).
+Returns a promise that resolves to an object containing raw mesh data.

-`ERCreateTexture(textureData, width, height): Texture` Creates a texture from an array of data.
+`ERCreateModel(positions, normals, indices, textureCoords?, tangents?): Model` Creates a texture from an array of data.

 `ERLoadTexture(url): Promise` loads a texture from a url(must be .png).
 Returns a promise that resolves into texture object

+`ERCreateTexture(textureData, width, height): Texture` Creates a texture from an array of data.